phillipbvetter/ctsmTMB/README.md

 # Continuous Time Stochastic Modelling using Template Model Builder (ctsmTMB)

-`ctsmTMB` is an R package for parameter estimation, state filtration and forecasting in stochastic state space models, an intended successor of, and heavily inspired by, [Continuous Time Stochastic Modelling](https://ctsm.info).
-The package is essentially a wrapper for [Template Model Builder](https://github.com/kaskr/adcomp) which automatically constructs the necessary *(negative log)* likelihood function themselves behind the scenes, based on a user-specified stochastic state space model model.
+`ctsmTMB` is an R package for parameter estimation, state filtration and forecasting in stochastic state space models, an intended successor of, and heavily inspired by, [**CTSM**(Continuous Time Stochastic Modelling)](https://ctsm.info).
+The package is essentially a wrapper for [**TMB** (Template Model Builder)](https://github.com/kaskr/adcomp) which automatically constructs the necessary *(negative log)* likelihood function themselves behind the scenes, based on a user-specified stochastic state space model model.
 This model is specified using the implemented `ctsmTMB` class (based on the **R6** package) and its associated methods e.g. `addSystem`, `addObs`, and `setVariance`.

 The model states and parameters may be estimated with the `estimate` method which employs the `nlminb` quasi-Newton optimizer due to [D. Gay](https://dl.acm.org/doi/pdf/10.1145/355958.355965) from the **stats** package.